-The Public Services (Social Value) Act 2012 became law on the 8th March 2012 and went live from 31st January 2013.
-The public sector must now consider social value as part of any procurement.
+The Public Services (Social Value) Act 2012 became law on the 8th March 2012 and went live 31st January 2013.
+Public sector now have to consider social value as part of any procurement.
 Not just value for money (cost and quality).
 So now you may have to respond to social value tender questions when bidding for public sector contracts.

 The Act requires authorities to make the following considerations at the pre-procurement stage: